-Zakynthos: The Greek island of turquoise waters, cliffs and authentic villages
+Visit Zakynthos: the Greek island of turquoise waters, cliffs and authentic villages

 A story of smuggling and shipwreck

-The wreck on the white sand is that of the Panagiotis, a smuggling ship.
-In 1980, pursued by the Greek navy, the ship ran aground on this isolated beach.
-At the time, it was carrying alcohol, cigarettes and no doubt other illicit goods.
-The wreck, amplified by a violent storm, gave rise to one of the Ionian Sea’s most emblematic landmarks.
-Since then, this rusting hulk has become a symbol of Zakynthos, blending history and mystery.
+The wreck on the white sand is the Panagiotis, a smuggling ship.
+In 1980, pursued by the Greek navy, the boat ran aground on this isolated beach.
+At the time, he was carrying alcohol, cigarettes and probably other illegal goods.
+The shipwreck, amplified by a violent storm, gave rise to one of the Ionian Sea’s most emblematic landmarks.
+Since then, this rusty carcass has become a symbol of Zakynthos, blending history and mystery.

 A beach accessible only by sea